Looking for ways to stay connected to your loved ones?

-The Coronavirus pandemic has placed a strain on relationships, especially those with friends and extended family because people were not able to spend time with one another physically.
+The Coronavirus pandemic has strained relationships, especially with friends and extended family, because people could not physically spend time with one another.

 What does staying connected look like for you?

 “I miss that feeling of connection.
 Knowing he was out there somewhere thinking about me at the same time, I was thinking about him.” ― Ranata Suzuki

 I have always thought that being connected was about being near people.

 I struggle with long-distance relationships of any kind.

 For my sisters and I, staying connected typically meant playing board games or going on walks together; other times, we would cook dinner together or just hang out and watch TV.